(Looking For) The Heart of Abelian Polish Groups: Introduction

-These results make available to the study of abelian Polish groups and groups with a Polish cover tools from category theory and homological algebra.
-Furthermore, they provide the foundation stone for the study of homological functors on abelian Polish groups and their derived functors.
 The left heart of a quasi-abelian category is also described in \cite {schneiders_quasi-abelian_1999,beilinson_faisceaux_1982} as a category of formal quotients; see also the work of Waelbroeck and Vasilescu on spaces of formal quotients of Banach, Fr\'{e}chet, or bornological spaces \cite {buhler_algebraic_2011,waelbroeck_bornological_2005,wegner_heart_2017,waelbroeck_quotient_1982,waelbroeck_quotient_1989,waelbroeck_category_1986,waelbroeck_category_1993,vasilescu_spectral_1987,vasilescu_spectral_1989,vasilescu_spectral_1988} .
 However, in that context the morphisms are defined abstractly by formally inverting certain arrows.
 In this context, we identify the morphisms as a concrete collection of group homomorphisms that satisfy the natural requirement of being Borel-definable.
+This provides for each of the quasi-abelian categories mentioned above a description of the left heart as a \emph{concrete category}.

+These results make available to the study of abelian Polish groups and groups with a Polish cover tools from category theory and homological algebra.
+Furthermore, they provide the foundation stone for the study of homological functors on abelian Polish groups and their derived functors.
+Homological algebra in the context of locally compact abelian Polish groups has been studied in \cite {moskowitz_homological_1967,hoffmann_homological_2007,fulp_extensions_1971,prosmans_derived_1999} .
+The concrete description of the left heart of abelian Polish groups provided in this paper has already found a number of applications.
+These include the characterization of the injective and projective objects in the left heart of locally compact Polish abelian groups \cite {bergfalk_applications_2023}, and the calculation of the potential Borel complexity of the classification problem for extensions of countable abelian groups \cite{lupini_classification_2022,lupini_classification_2022-1}.